bekk/bekk-christmas/post/react/module-federation-micro-frontends-with-webpack-5.md

 ![Figure of example architecture](/assets/ex_white.svg)

-The complete example can be found [here](https://github.com/hegehaav/christmas-calendar)!

 ### App 1: The Container

-`app1` is a simple react application that will run on `localhost:3001`.
-In the `App`-component we have a simple container with a header for the calendar.
+Let's start by creating our first application, `calendar-container`. `calendar-container` will be a simple react application containing a title and a container that, later on, will render the calendar cards.
+The application will run on `localhost:3001`.

 ```javascript
 // calendar-container/src/App